-The Middle East Program takes on full-time, paid interns in the spring, summer, or fall.
+The Middle East Program may take on full-time, paid interns in the spring, summer, or fall.
 Any internship listings will be posted on https://careers.csis.org/.
 The Middle East Program’s analysis focuses on the drivers of change in the region.
 We strongly encourage interested candidates to review our Advice for Job Seekers in Middle East Policy and the requirements provided herewith before submitting your application for an internship with the CSIS Middle East Program.
 Candidates are also encouraged to read an interview Dr. Jon B. Alterman gave to the editorial board of New Perspectives in Foreign Policy, a journal by and for the enrichment of young professionals at CSIS, in January 2015.
 In the interview, he discusses his career in academia, government, and the think tank world.
 Read the interview here.
-The Middle East Program is currently recruiting summer 2021 interns.

 ESSENTIAL DUTIES AND RESPONSIBILITIES: